-The Public Records Act 2002 (PR Act) defines a public record as "any form of recorded information, created or received by a public authority, in the exercise of its statutory, administrative or other public responsibilities or for a related purpose".2 Councils are public authorities and therefore required to create and manage public records.
+A public record under the Public Records Act 2023 (PR Act) is "information recorded on, in or by using any medium that is made, received or kept in the course of a public authority carrying out activities for a purpose of the authority, including the exercise of its statutory, administrative or other public responsibilities and that evidences the activities, affairs or business of the authority".
+Local governments are public authorities and therefore required to to make, keep and manage public records.

-A public record is any form of recorded information that:
+A public record includes:

-- is evidence of an official business activity - is evidence of a decision - is evidence of a transaction or action taken - is created or received to meet legal requirements, community expectations or business needs.
+- evidence of an official business activity • - evidence of a decision, transaction or action taken - evidence of a transaction or action taken • - is made or received to meet legal requirements, community expectations or business needs - information that identifies, informs or contextualises actions and decisions including logs or metadata - a copy, a part, or part of a copy of any of the above.

-The content of the record determines whether it is a public record - regardless of the format of the record or where the record is created, received or stored.
+The content of the record determines whether it is a public record regardless of the format of the record or where the record is made, received or stored.